BastienLBCH/poc-messaging-service-demo/README.md

 2. **Adding a user to a conversation**: Once your conversation is created, select it then write the userid of a user to add it to the conversation.
 3. **Information button** : Clicking on it will list the created users you can add to a conversation.
 UI being bad, the button to get back to this screen is on the top left.
 4. **Message form** : Place to write your message.
-To send it click on "Send" or press enter
+To send it click on "Send" or press enter.
+Make sure you selected a conversation before sending a message.